edwinclement08/browserstack-local-csharp/README.md

 #### Binary Path

-By default, BrowserStack local wrappers try downloading and executing the latest version of BrowserStack binary in ~/.browserstack or the present working directory or the tmp folder by order.
+By default, BrowserStackBeta local wrappers try downloading and executing the latest version of BrowserStackBeta binary in ~/.browserstack or the present working directory or the tmp folder by order.
 But you can override these by passing the -binarypath argument.
 Path to specify local Binary path -
 ```
 bsLocalArgs.Add(new KeyValuePair<string, string>("binarypath", "/browserstack/BrowserStackLocal"));